White9shadow/gsm-all-bug-reports/README.md

 ### Fast charging

-WİFİ and mobile data internet is so slow if use this module [Link](https://github.com/White9shadow/gsm-all-bug-reports/issues/2)
+- WİFİ and mobile data internet is so slow if use this module [Link](https://github.com/White9shadow/gsm-all-bug-reports/issues/2) [ Fixed]

+- su -c gfc not working [ Fixed ]

+`Fixed Date - 2025-04-05`

+`Fixed Version - 9`